 - Secure email communications can prevent network disruptions and financial losses caused by malicious emails.

 What are the benefits of email security for businesses?

 As most organizations continue to rely on email for business operations, email security technologies and best practices provide several critical benefits for businesses of all sizes, including the following:

 - Availability.
 At the most basic level, email security can help to ensure the continued availability of email services so a business can continue to communicate with its employees and customers.

 - Authenticity.
 Having email authenticity measures in place can help to build trust for an organization and its users that email coming from its domain is authentic.

 - Malware prevention.
-An appropriate set of security capabilities in place on an email platform can limit risks of malware transmitted by email.
+An appropriate set of security capabilities in place on an email platform can limit the risks of malware transmitted by email.